atom/ci/README.md

 You can run `apm help test` to learn more about that command.

+The `apm test` command assumes your package is using [Jasmine](http://jasmine.github.io) specs.
+You can run the specs locally using Atom's spec runner UI from the _View > Developer > Run Package Specs_ menu or by pressing `cmd-ctrl-alt-p`.

 ### What does the output look like?

 Take a look at an example package build [here](https://travis-ci.org/atom/wrap-guide/builds/23774579).